What Communication Is and Its Forms

 Verbal communication

-Includes sounds, words, language, and speaking.
+Verbal communication includes sounds, words, language, and speaking.
 Speaking is sorted into interpersonal communication and public speaking.
-Good verbal communication is essential to deal with people in business.
+Good verbal communication is essential for a school leader dealing with staff, parents, and students.

 Verbal is what most people think of when they hear “communication”.
 A teacher’s lesson is verbal.
 A staff meeting is verbal.
 A parent-teacher conversation is verbal.